iamjeff7/j-va-aagcn/README.md

 The second method is the attention-enhanced adative graph convolution network, which is a new way of tackling skeleton data by treating it as graph rather than sequnce.
 The second method supposed to have 2 streams but due time constraints, I was able to test with only one stream (joint)

 The codes are mainly from [2s-AGCN].
-I convert VA subnetwork from Keras to Pytorch so that it can be integrated with 2s-agcn.
+I convert VA subnetwork of [View Adaptive] from Keras to Pytorch so that it can be integrated with 2s-agcn.

--[Two-Stream Adaptive Graph Convolutional Networks for Skeleton-Based Action Recognition](https://arxiv.org/abs/1805.07694) -[Skeleton-Based Action Recognition with Multi-Stream Adaptive Graph Convolutional Networks](https://arxiv.org/abs/1912.06971)
+-[Two-Stream Adaptive Graph Convolutional Networks for Skeleton-Based Action Recognition](https://arxiv.org/abs/1805.07694)

+-[Skeleton-Based Action Recognition with Multi-Stream Adaptive Graph Convolutional Networks](https://arxiv.org/abs/1912.06971)

 -[View Adaptive Neural Networks for High Performance Skeleton-based Human Action Recognition](https://arxiv.org/pdf/1804.07453.pdf).
 TPAMI, 2019.

 -[View Adaptive Recurrent Neural Networks for High Performance Human Action Recognition from Skeleton Data](http://openaccess.thecvf.com/content_ICCV_2017/papers/Zhang_View_Adaptive_Recurrent_ICCV_2017_paper.pdf).
 ICCV, 2017.

 # Dependencies
 python >= 3.6
     $ python -m venv venv
     $ source venv/bin/activate
     $ pip install -r requirements.txt